kitium-ai/scripts/README.md

 ### Creating a Release

-1. **Automated Tagging**: Use the "Tag @kitiumai/scripts Release" workflow in GitHub Actions
+1. **Automated Tagging**: Use the "Tag @kitiumai/scripts Release" workflow in this repository's Actions
 2. **Version Format**: Tags follow `@kitiumai/scripts@<version>` format (e.g., `@kitiumai/scripts@1.0.0`)
 3. **Automatic Publishing**: Pushing a tag triggers the release workflow that builds, tests, and publishes to NPM